 In today’s modern world, where it is very important to look presentable all the time, flakes of dandruff peeping through the scalp or falling off the shoulders could create a bad first impression and make the person look unhygienic.
 People may think that the person is careless and not concerned about his/her appearance, even though he/she might be taking good care of himself/herself.
 Also, the dry scalp may cause an irresistible urge to scratch and it may happen when the person is in the middle of doing something very important, for instance, a meeting.

-The people with scalp psoriasis can easily identify themselves with this situation.
-The visible flakes make them feel self-conscious, embarrassed and could lead to social withdrawal and low self-esteem.
+People with scalp psoriasis can easily identify themselves with this situation.
+The visible flakes make them feel self-conscious and embarrassed and could lead to social withdrawal and low self-esteem.

 What Is Scalp Psoriasis?